okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ## Four moments

-The project basically happens in four moments, and contributions are welcomed in all of them:
+The project basically happens in five moments, and contributions are welcomed in all of them:

 | Moment | Description | Focus | Target |
 |--------|-------------|-------|--------|